MohamedHamisa/Name-Entity-Recognation/README.md

 # Name-Entity-Recognation
-using StanfordNERTagger and Spacy to generate the entities of words through processing the text
+using StanfordNERTagger and Spacy to generate the entities of words after pre-processing the text